VincentSaelzler/onebox/Bootstrapping.md

 * Crucial drive seems to work perfectly, and gives option between 4K and 512 block sizes.
 * ADATA drive technically does seem to erase.
 However, it is confisuing because it loads the drive with random data which changes from read-to-read until someting is written. so it is hard to tell whether stuff is actually erased.

-⚠️ keyboard to windows as proxmox box reboots

 ```txt
 Install Proxmox VE (Terminal UI, Serial Console)